-Despite the market over-correction fervor swinging against cryptocurrencies, those who truly understand the impact blockchain technology–and particularly asset tokenization–will have on investing, continue to remain bullish on the long-term efficacy of the technology.
+Despite the market over-correction fervor swinging against cryptocurrencies, those who truly understand blockchain technology–and particularly the impact asset tokenization will have on investing–remain bullish on the long-term efficacy of the technology.
 I’m reminded of a quote attributed to well-known personal development coach Jack Canfield:

 Change is inevitable in life.
 You can either resist it and potentially get run over by it, or you can choose to cooperate with it, adapt to it, and learn how to benefit from it.
 When you embrace change you will begin to see it as an opportunity for growth

 When it comes to investments and investment banking, asset tokenization and in particular security tokenization is one such area of significant change.
 I’m convinced it will upend investment processes in ways we have not yet creatively imagined.